-Well, if you are thinking about Kathmandu valley and want to know top interesting facts about Kathmandu then let us answer this for you.
+Well, if you are thinking about Kathmandu valley and want to know the top interesting facts about Kathmandu then let us answer this for you.

 Nepal’s capital city, Kathmandu, is a bustling metropolis full of history and culture.
 The city is home to numerous temples, shrines, and many other important historical and cultural sites.